 Stop smoking

 When you stop smoking, your HDL cholesterol levels will improve.
-Additionally, within 20 minutes of stopping smoking, your heart rate and blood pressure begin to decrease.
+Additionally, within 20 minutes of stopping smoking, your heart rate and blood pressure decrease.
 After one year of being smoke-free, your risk of developing heart disease is cut in half.

 Weight loss